dmbarbour/glas/docs/GlasObject.md

 It is possible for a glas system to 'compress' data by generating the same glob binaries, with the same secure hash.
 This is mostly a good thing, but there are subtle attacks and side-channels.
 These attacks can be greatly mitigated via controlled introduction of entropy, e.g. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/latest/convergence-secret.html).

+### Canonicalization

+Glas Object does not enforce strict canonicalization.
+Different writers may make different chunking and rope balancing decisions, which leads to different binary layouts and therefore different content hashes.
+What matters is *stability*: given the same runtime and heuristic configuration, encodings should be deterministic.
+Applications that require strict canonical hashes (e.g. cryptographic signatures) should define a higher‑level canonicalization pass on top of Glas Object.

 ## Proposed Extensions

 ### Small Arrays and Binaries

 We could encode length for small arrays or binaries directly in the header, e.g. `0xA(len)` for arrays and `0xB(len)` for binaries of lengths 1 to 16.
 However, it isn't clear that this is worthwhile, especially for arrays.

-Perhaps it would be worthwhile for small binaries alone.
+### Inline Arrays

+An array variant where each element is inlined rather than a pointer.
+Can still use pointers with 0x88 header.
+Would trade compactness for reduced access overhead for small values.

+### Log-Structured Merge Tree 'Updates'

+It is feasible to record 'patches' to lazily apply into a tree or list.
+This can be more efficient than use of Accessors to logically 'rebuild' a tree or list.

 ### Templated Structs